EKostinoudis/Carla_Autonomous_Driving/README.md

 environment for the CIL++ architecture.

-We recommend to use a wrapper class (like in the [CILv2_sub_env](models/CILv2_multiview/CILv2_sub_env.py)) to run it a separate process to avoid ending the training when the Carla server crashes.
+We recommend to use a wrapper class (like in the [CILv2_sub_env](models/CILv2_multiview/CILv2_sub_env.py)) to run the environment in a separate process to avoid ending the training when the Carla server crashes.
 To do this just copy this file and change the environment class.

 # Training